Happy 201st Birthday, Emily Brontë

 You may have heard of, or even read, Charlotte Brontë’s unfinished novel ‘Emma’, but in fact this wasn’t her only unfinished work, and certainly not the most remarkable.
 In 1853, after the completion of Villette, Charlotte began work on a novel entitled ‘The Story Of Willie Ellin’.
 Five fragments are all that we have of it, but together they give us more words than we have in Emma.
 It’s a Brontë work unlike any other.
 You shall see how fragments three and four follow on from each other, and how fragment five seems to be an alternative version of fragment four.
 It is a tale of sibling cruelty and abuse that wouldn’t be out of place in a Dickens novel, or even Wuthering Heights.

 What I love most about Willie Ellin, however, is the second fragment which seems to deal with a supernatural element – a spirit who ‘came to consciousness within the rim of twilight’ and seems to have haunted the spot ever since.
-It’s a unique edition to the Brontë canon, if only we had more of it!
+It’s a unique addition to the Brontë canon, if only we had more of it!
 You can read more about the story and its significance in this wonderful blog by Nicola Friar, an expert on Brontë juvenilia.
 The work itself is difficult to find, but as it’s out of copyright I feel it’s right that more people should be able to see it, so I present to you here Charlotte Brontë’s:

 THE STORY OF WILLIE ELLIN